top of page

 Do I have to do a 10 Series?

 No, you do not have to undergo a 10 Series in order to receive work.
 You may come in for a single session to get help on an acute or chronic issue.
-However, series work is highly recommended for those newer to structural integration as it gives both you and the therapist permission to work on your body in its entirety without getting lost chasing after symptoms.
+However, series work is highly recommended for those newer to structural integration as it gives both you and me permission to work on your body in its entirety without getting lost chasing after symptoms.
 Many visitors come for one session at a time or go through a mini-series of 3 to 5 sessions based on individual goals, needs, and preferences.

 Is Rolfing painful?

 Rolfing has a reputation for being a “firm and direct” style of manual therapy.
 It can sometimes be comparable to deep soft tissue manipulation used in massage therapy, physical therapy, and chiropractic care but it’s not always the case that hard pressure will be used for fascial realignment.
 Some sessions can be very relaxing.
 That said, making any changes in yourself that are difficult to come are almost always uncomfortable at first.
 This can’t be any more true than making changes in your body.
-The discomfort though should be comparable to an uncomfortable workout in that it’s stressful in a good way.
+The discomfort though should be comparable to an uncomfortable workout in that it feels stressful in a good way.
 The important thing to note is that it’s not painful.
 Pain may be distinguished by involuntary withdrawal from pressure applied and resistance to any movement.
 You and your practitioner will have an open dialogue throughout the session so techniques are always best adjusted to suit your body’s needs.

 How do I prepare and what do I wear for a session?